About first meetings with disability professionals

 It’s a good idea to ask whether you should bring your child to the first meeting with a disability professional.

-Most professionals will want you to bring your child to the first meeting.
+Many professionals will want you to bring your child to the first meeting.
 Others might want to speak to you first, then meet your child at a second appointment.
-If you think either way will be difficult, let the professional know in advance.
-Perhaps you can find another way to meet, like a home visit.
+If you think this will be difficult, let the professional know in advance.
+Perhaps you can arrange another way to meet, like a home visit.
 If the professional has asked you to come without your child, but you can’t find a carer or babysitter, let the professional know before the meeting that you’ll have your child with you.

-If you think that during a meeting you might have to talk about things you don’t want your child to hear, ask if you can see the professional alone before the meeting.
+If you think that during a meeting you might have to talk about things you don’t want your child to hear, ask if you can meet or talk with the professional alone before the meeting.

 What to expect from disability professionals at the first meeting